Electroweak Symmetry Breaking without the $\mu^2$ Term: APPENDIX: Possible UV Completions

 So far, the form of the Higgs potential (\ref{eq:pot}) was considered as a matching condition on the unspecified UV completion.
-Now, we are going to discuss classes of UV models that could generate such a potential at the tree level.
-The general picture will be that the SM-like theory (featuring $\mu^2=0$) possesses no scale at the classical level and is then coupled to a sector that breaks scale invariance, potentially dynamically.
-Note that such an additional breaking is needed in the first place, since it was found that the breaking of scale invariance within the SM by dimensional transmutation is not sufficient to generate the Higgs mass of $m_h=125$\,GeV (see, {\it e.g.}, \cite{Hempfling:1996ht,Englert:2013gz}).
+Now, we will discuss UV setups that could generate such a potential at the tree level.
+The general picture will be that the SM-like theory (featuring $\mu^2=0$) possesses no scale at the classical level and is then coupled to a sector that breaks scale invariance.
+Such an additional breaking is needed in the first place, since the breaking of scale invariance within the SM by dimensional transmutation is not sufficient to generate the Higgs mass of $m_h=125$\,GeV (see, {\it e.g.}, \cite{Hempfling:1996ht,Englert:2013gz}).
 The NP might itself respect scale invariance at the classical level, generating all masses dynamically.
-However in the first part of the following discussion we will leave open how the scales in the new sector emerge.

-Let us nevertheless already stress a difference of our approach from the usual one, often used in models employing classical scale invariance (CSI) as a building principle.
-In the latter, the $\mu^2$ term is forbidden at the tree level, but then regenerated spontaneously, usually via the (loop-induced) vev of an additional scalar singlet in a Higgs portal term, mimicking the usual SM Higgs potential (see, {\it e.g.}, \cite{Hempfling:1996ht,Englert:2013gz}, as well as in general \cite{multi} on models that generate all scales dynamically).
-Thus, the low energy phenomenology can be quite similar to the one of the SM.
+Let us however stress a difference compared to the usual approach, often used in models employing classical scale invariance (CSI) as a building principle.
+In the latter, the $\mu^2$ term is forbidden at the tree level, but then regenerated spontaneously, usually via the (loop-induced) vev of an additional scalar singlet in a Higgs portal term, mimicking the usual SM Higgs potential (see, {\it e.g.}, \cite{Hempfling:1996ht,Englert:2013gz}, as well as \cite{multi1,multi2} on general models that generate all scales dynamically).
 In our approach, however, no relevant operator needs to be generated in the electroweak-scale theory at all.
-The breaking of scale invariance is induced in an orthogonal - possibly also spontaneous/dynamical - way, via an {\it irrelevant} operator, introduced by integrating out a heavy field that couples to the SM.
+The breaking of scale invariance is induced in an orthogonal -\,possibly also spontaneous/dynamical\,- way, via an {\it irrelevant} operator, introduced by integrating out a heavy field that couples to the SM.
 This leads to a distinct low energy phenomenology and full testability of our setup.
-It provides a new minimal way of allowing for a viable EWSB in the presence of the scale-invariant tree-level SM Lagrangian, that interestingly features $m_h \to 0$ in the decoupling limit of $\Lambda \to \infty$. \footnote{Also a mixture of both approaches, generating a very small (potentially even positive) $\mu^2$, while assisting with ${\cal O}_6$ to trigger EWSB in a theory respecting scale invariance at the tree level, might be interesting to consider.}
+It provides a new minimal way of allowing for viable EWSB in the presence of the scale-invariant tree-level SM Lagrangian, that interestingly features $m_h \to 0$ in the decoupling limit $\Lambda \to \infty$. \footnote{Also a combination, generating a very small (potentially even positive) $\mu^2$, while assisting with ${\cal O}_6$ to trigger EWSB in a theory respecting scale invariance at the tree level, might be interesting.}